Download the kiwitrees software and other free enhancements for your kiwitrees pages.

 Although the very best way to use kiwitrees is through the specialised kiwitrees hosting service you can download a free copy of the software here if you prefer.
 With that you can create; maintain, and manage your own installation on a web host of your choice.
 Just download the kiwitrees software from the link below and follow the installation instructions included.

 As well as kiwitrees itself you can also download a couple of free add-ons that you may find useful.

 If you have any issues, please use the support forum on this site.

 GedSplit is a useful program to split any GEDCOM file in a variety of ways.
-It is not part of kiwitrees, but isbe a useful tool to have.
+It is not part of kiwitrees, but is a useful tool to have.

-Originally written for Windows 95 (so pretty old now!) it still functions at least up to Windows 10.
+Originally written for Windows 95 (pretty old now!) it still functions even on Windows 10.

 A typical use with kiwitrees would be to remove one or more complete branches from your tree.
 This can only be done externally using a tool such as GedSplit: